vin1652/montreal-events-auditor/README.md

 Both are embedded via Ollama (nomic-embed-text) → cosine similarity

-Borough boost: events in earlier arrondissements from arrondissement_allow get a higher borough_pref and a weighted combined_score
+Borough boost: events in earlier arrondissements from arrondissement_allow get a higher borough_pref and a weighted combined_score from which we get a shortlist of activities

+These activities (TOP_K) are fed to the LLM and the LLM acts as the final decision maker and filters the TOP_N events for me to attend!

 ## 🧹 Repo hygiene